Skip to content

 Heddle is a text template engine for .NET, written in C#.
 It compiles templates written in its small, purpose‑built language into reusable, strongly‑typed renderers.
 Heddle can embed real C# expressions, define and inherit reusable named blocks, compose output through extension chains, and render with full HTML‑encoding control.

-The engine is published as two NuGet packages:
+The engine is published as a set of NuGet packages:

 PackageProjectPurpose